 This project does not reference a specific evidence-based practice; however, data associated with the performance measures listed below will be collected and evaluated to determine the success of the project.
-Performance Indicators and Outcomes:

-1. Review the federally compliant agreement SHRA enters into for construction of Mirasol Village, phase D.
+Performance Indicators and Outcomes: 1.
+Review the federally compliant agreement SHRA enters into for construction of Mirasol Village, phase D. 2022 Q4 🔽

-Neview Complete 2022 Q4

-2. Review periodic payment requests received from SHRA for compliance with federal requirements before processing for payment 100% of the time.

-SLFRF Mandatory Performance Indicator:

-3. Number of affordable housing units preserved or developed.
+SLFRF Mandatory Performance Indicator: 2.
+Number of affordable housing units preserved or developed.

 Water Distribution to Homeless Encampments

 Project Number: HH-8

 Expenditure Category: 2-Negative Economic Impacts/2.16-Long-Term Housing Security: Services

 for Unhoused persons

 Impacted Community: Homeless Individuals and Families

 Funding Amount: \$870,000

-Project Status: In Progress
+Project Status: Complete

 The purpose of this project is to deliver clean water and trash bags to homeless encampments.
 The delivery of water and trash bags will help individuals experiencing unsheltered homelessness remain in their encampments and thus reduce the likelihood of COVID-19 transmission.
 The project also allows the County to track and maintain contact with individuals experiencing unsheltered homelessness for vaccination efforts and vital health services.
 Use of Evidence:

 This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.
-Performance Indicators and Outcomes:

-1. Deliver up to 18,144 gallons of water to homeless individuals experiencing unsheltered homelessness each month so they have access to clean water and may remain in their encampments, reducing the likelihood of COVID-19 transmission.
+Performance Indicators and Outcomes: 1.
+Deliver up to 54,432 gallons of water to homeless individuals experiencing unsheltered homelessness each month so they have access to clean water and may remain in their encampments, reducing the likelihood of COVID-19 transmission.